 FODMAPs can cause digestive bloating

-FODMAPs are a type of carbohydrate that can cause digestive bloating and lead to the diagnosis of irritable bowel syndrome (IBS).
 The term FODMAP is an acronym invented by researchers at Monash University in Australia.
-It stands for fermentable oligo-, di-, and monosaccharides and polyols which are short-chain carbohydrates that can be difficult to absorb from the small intestine.
-Foods with a high FODMAP content include wheat, legumes, certain vegetables, and fruit.
+It stands for fermentable oligo-, di-, and monosaccharides and polyols which are short-chain carbohydrates that can be difficult to absorb from the small intestine and cause irritable bowel syndrome (IBS).
+FODMAP-containing foods include wheat, legumes, certain vegetables, and fruit.

 👉🏽Tip: Spelt is a cousin of wheat and a popular wheat substitute.
 Spelt contains gluten but not FODMAPs — so it is easier to digest than wheat.

-Untreated, a FODMAP-sensitivity can contribute to problems with the microbiome, impair estrogen clearance, and activate mast cells — all leading to inflammation that can worsen period problems.
+Untreated, FODMAP sensitivity can contribute to problems with the microbiome, impair estrogen clearance, and activate mast cells — all leading to inflammation that can worsen period problems such as PMS.

-The solution is usually to temporarily cut back on FODMAPs while at the same time address the underlying cause of a FODMAP-sensitivity, which can include stomach acid medication, underactive thyroid, and small intestinal bacterial overgrowth (SIBO).
+The solution is usually to temporarily cut back on FODMAPs while at the same time address the underlying cause of FODMAP sensitivity, such as stomach acid medication, underactive thyroid, and small intestinal bacterial overgrowth (SIBO).

 Gluten can cause immune dysfunction

-Gluten is not a carbohydrate like FODMAPs and does not cause digestive bloating; if bloating is your main symptom, refer to the FODMAP section above.
+Gluten is not a carbohydrate like FODMAPs and does not cause digestive bloating.
+So, if bloating is your main symptom, refer to the FODMAP section above.

-Gluten is a protein that can cause immune dysfunction, but only if you’re sensitive to it.
+Gluten is a protein that can cause immune dysfunction, but only in people with gluten sensitivity.

 👉🏽 Tip: Wheat, spelt, rye, barley, and possibly oats contain gluten.
 Rice, corn, millet, quinoa, or potatoes do not contain gluten.

-Gluten-sensitivity can take the form of either celiac disease or non-celiac gluten sensitivity (NCGS).
-Of the two, celiac disease is more severe and can be quite easily diagnosed with a blood test.
-For a celiac test to be accurate, you need to have consumed some gluten within the past few weeks.
-That’s why it’s important to test for celiac disease before you eliminate gluten from your diet.
+Gluten sensitivity can take the form of either celiac disease or non-celiac gluten sensitivity.
+Of the two, celiac disease is more severe and can be diagnosed with a blood test.

-Non-celiac gluten sensitivity (NCGS) is more common than celiac disease and, unfortunately, cannot be diagnosed by a standard celiac blood test.
+Non-celiac gluten sensitivity (NCGS) cannot be diagnosed (or ruled out) by the celiac blood test.

 Gluten-sensitivity does not usually cause digestive symptoms but instead can cause non-digestive symptoms such as: